 - Breathe out for a count of 8

 Making the out-breaths longer than the in-breaths will help activate your parasympathetic nervous system and help you feel calmer.
-I also highly recommend any of Charlie Moult’s breath work sessions on our site (they have been game-changers to help build my own mental strength).
+I also highly recommend any of Charlie Moult’s breath work sessions on The Anti-Burnout Club App (they have been game-changers to help build my own mental strength).

 5. Move My Body

 It’s one of the last things I feel like I want to do when I’m struggling, but actually, it always has the biggest impact.
 The difficulty is trying to move your body when all you want to do is lie in bed eating your body weight in Ben & Jerry’s (just me?)

 Because of this, I have a couple of little tricks up my sleeve to get me moving and start that rush of endorphins.

 The first is that I just promise myself I’ll put my workout clothes on, lace up my trainers, roll out my yoga mat, or even just find an exercise video I want to try.
 I don’t say to myself I’ll do any more than that, but once I’ve started preparing for movement I feel more inclined to carry on with the process!

 The second is the kitchen disco, which is a firm favourite at The Anti-Burnout Club.
 Pick one song that makes you feel like dancing and promise yourself you’ll move for the duration of that one song.
 This normally happens in the kitchen while I’m making a coffee (hence the kitchen disco)!
 You might find that once you’ve started, you will want to do a few more songs.
 Here’s a playlist our members made that might help!.

 The key is just getting the ball rolling and your motivation will follow.